sfreisthler/Sadie-Freisthler-portfolio/Java/CrazyEights/readme.md

 and give game directions.

 **Game**
-Models a game of crazy eights.
+Models a game of Crazy Eights.
 The end() method returns a boolean that tells the program if the game is over.
-The play() method has all of the functionality necessary to play a game of crazy eights.
+The play() method has all of the functionality necessary to play a game of Crazy Eights.
 While end() returns false, the computer and player are prompted to take turns until one of the end conditions are met.

 **CrazyEights**
+Calls the play() method to play a game of Crazy Eights until the user states they are done playing.